 Jennifer’s musical talents extend beyond her singing.
 She is also an accomplished orchestral violinist, having performed with numerous ensembles across the U.S., including the inaugural YouTube Symphony Orchestra at Carnegie Hall in 2009, under the baton of Michael Tilson Thomas.
 Between singing engagements, she serves as co-concertmaster of the Bellflower Symphony Orchestra (Bellflower, CA) and the Southeast Symphony Orchestra in Los Angeles.
 As a session musician, Jennifer can be heard on the soundtracks to various TV shows and miniseries and has recorded at major studios throughout Los Angeles, including Fox Studios, Warner Brothers Studios, Disney Studios, and Eastwest Studios.

-Before dedicating her career path to music, Jennifer spent ten years as a software developer for the U.S. Department of Defense, followed by work in project management for various defense contractors.
+Before dedicating her career path to music, Jennifer spent several years as a software developer for the U.S. Department of Defense.
 She holds a BS in Mathematics from Harvey Mudd College, a MS in Operations Research from Columbia University, and a MS in Computer Science from Johns Hopkins University.

 Jennifer is a Southern California native: born in San Diego and raised in Orange County, CA, she currently resides in Los Angeles.